Contact your child's nursery, playgroup, childminder, school, college or Amaze, our local Information, Advice and Support service.

 Schools will work with you and your child to provide support with their special educational needs or disabilities.

 How to apply for school in Brighton & Hove and what to do if your child has an education, health and care (EHC) plan.

-Most children and young people who have special educational needs or disabilities get the support they need from their childcare provider, school or college.
+Most children and young people who have special educational needs or disabilities get the support they need from their childcare provider, school or college without an EHC plan.

 The plan supports you as you grow up into an adult.
 You’ll get it in year 9 of school if you have an Education, Health and Care plan.

 Specialist schools in Brighton & Hove for children 5 to 16 years old who find it difficult to access education at school.